Accelerating Langevin Monte Carlo Sampling: A Large Deviations Analysis: Acknowledgments

+The first author would like to thank Prof. Liming Wu, Prof. Fuqing Gao and Prof. Qi Lv for the helpful discussions.
+The second and fourth authors would like to thank Prof. Mert G\"{u}rb\"{u}zbalaban and Dr. Yuanhan Hu.
 Nian Yao was supported in part by the Natural Science Foundation of China under Grant 12071361, the Natural Science Foundation of Guangdong Province under Grant 2020A1515010822 and Shenzhen Natural Science Fund (the Stable Support Plan Program 20220810152104001).
 Lingjiong Zhu is partially supported by the NSF grants DMS-2053454, DMS-2208303 and a Simons Foundation Collaboration Grant.
-The first author would like to thank Prof. Liming Wu, Prof. Fuqing Gao and Prof. Qi Lv for the helpful discussions.
-The second and fourth authors would like to thank Prof. Mert G\"{u}rb\"{u}zbalaban and Dr. Yuanhan Hu.